nautobot/nautobot-app-netbox-importer/docs/dev/faq.md

 If the model has the same content type and fields as the Nautobot model, then no action is required; the importer will handle it automatically.

-Otherwise, it's necessary to define the deviations between the NetBox and Nautobot models in the `nautobot_netbox_importer/diffsync/adapters/<appropriate>.py` file and register the setup function in the `nautobot_netbox_importer/adapter/netbox.py` file using `register_adapter_setup()` as described above.
+Otherwise, it's necessary to define the deviations between the NetBox and Nautobot models in the `nautobot_netbox_importer/diffsync/adapters/<appropriate>.py` file and register the setup function in the `nautobot_netbox_importer/adapter/netbox.py` file using `register_generator_setup()` as described above.

 ## What has to be done to support a minor Nautobot version?